Tips to Not Over-Pack Your Diaper Bag - Baby Chick

 Buy Here

-And, of course, pack a couple of extra pairs of pants and shirts for accidents.
+And, of course, pack some extra pairs of pants and shirts for accidents.

-Now that you know what to pack in your diaper bag, there are ways to ensure it’s more efficient for you to grab what you need so you don’t feel so bogged down.
+Now that you know what to pack in your diaper bag, there are ways to ensure you grab what you need more efficiently so you don’t feel bogged down.

 Tips to Not Over-Pack Your Diaper Bag